Connect with us

 LOL.
 Honestly, any receiver that supports DTS:X should be fine for this, including your Denon.
 IMAX says you should go “IMAX Enhanced” for the whole playback chain but that’s because they want to “maintain the integrity of the artistic intent” (e.g., sell more IMAX licenses). 🙂

-The challenge for most will be finding a streaming source that can deliver DTS:X. It doesn’t necessarily have to *decode* DTS:X but it has to be able to pass it along to something that can.
-We probably won’t know until May 15th exactly which streaming sources will be able to stream the DTS:X soundtrack but I’m hopeful that the NVIDIA Shield and maybe even an Amazon FireTV Stick 4K Max might be able to handle it.
-The official word from DTS/IMAX is that you need to use one of the IMAX Enhanced certified TVs, which in the US is just a few Sony and Hisense models.
+The challenge for most will be finding a streaming source that can deliver DTS:X. And now, with DTS:X Profile 2, it has to be able to *decode* DTS:X not just pass it through to something that can decode it.
+We probably won’t know until May 15th exactly which streaming sources will be able to stream the DTS:X soundtrack but I’m hopeful that the NVIDIA Shield and maybe even an Amazon FireTV Stick 4K Max might be able to handle it (update: they couldn’t).
+The official word from DTS/IMAX is that you need to use one of the IMAX Enhanced certified TVs, which in the US is just a few Sony, TCL and Hisense models.

 Also, if you do find a compatible streaming source, but your TV can’t handle DTS or IMAX Enhanced, then you’ll need to plug the streaming box directly into your receiver or sound bar via HDMI *not* into the TV directly.
 If a streaming box sees a display device (TV/projector) that doesn’t handle DTS:X then the DTS:X option will probably not show up in Disney+.